Have You Explored These 6 Unexpected Career Choices as Medical Assistant?

 They are charged with organizing and managing health information.
 Many MRTs also work with classifications systems to code patient information for reimbursement and research purposes.

-Training consists of one-year certificate programs and two year associate degree programs, sponsored by vocational schools, community or junior colleges and online education providers.
+Training comprises one-year certificate programs provided by vocational schools, community or junior colleges and online education providers.

 Coursework typically includes classes in medical terminology, classification and coding systems, computer systems and health care reimbursement methods.